sams05/odin-calculator/logic-plan.md

 ## Summary
 Type up number:
 - Clear up any lightings on operator keys
-- If first digit pressed:
+- If first digit pressed (newNumber = True):
-    - clear display of previous number and replace with first digit
+    - Clear display of previous number and replace with first digit
+    - Set newNumber = False
+    - If equalPressed
+        - Set flag that this starts a new calculation (firstCalc = True)
+        - equalPressed = False
 - On each digit pressed, display each digit as they are typed

 Click operator key:
+- equalPressed = False
-- If first calculation:
+- If first calculation (firstCalc = True):
     - Store the number into accumulator
+    - set firstCalc = False
 - Else
     - Update the accumulator
         - Use the current operator stored to operate on the current accumulator and current number
     - Display the accumulator
 - Store the operator pressed
+- Set state of calculator to enter next number (newNumber = True)
 - Light up the operator key

 Press equal sign:
 - Update the accumulator
     - Use the current operator stored to operate on the current accumulator and current number
 - Set operator to null
+- Set state of calculator to enter next number (newNumber = True)
+- Flag to allow for new calculation if user pressed a number button next (equalPressed = True)
 - Display the accumulator

+Press clear button:
+- firstCalc = True